dangerous-tac0s/pm3_documentation/WINDOWS.md

 ### Overview
 1. Setup ProxSpace.
+   - We need a special environment to build, install, and run the Proxmark software.
-2. Build and install the Proxmark software.
+3. Build and install the Proxmark software.

 ### Steps
 1. #### ProxSpace